-Beyond the interesting data, a part of the study stands out, which involved the planning of TEO, a humanoid robot, which has "learned" to communicate in sign language.
+Beyond the interesting data, a part of the study stands out, which involved the planning of TEO, a humanoid robot, who has “learned” to communicate in sign language.

-TEO (Task Environment Operator) is the result of a previous research carried out by the Robotics Lab, and has served as a "schoolboy" for this study.
+TEO (Task Environment Operator) is the result of previous research by the Robotics Lab, and acted as a "student" for this study.

 To acquire this ability, a robot must be able to combine different areas: AI, neural networks, artificial vision, and express them through appropriately engineered robotic hands.

-"One of the major new developments in this research is the union of two broad areas of robotics.
-Complex systems (hands or robotic arms) and communication / social interaction skills ".
+“One of the main new developments of this research is the merging of two broad areas of robotics.
+Complex systems (hands or robotic arms) and communication/social interaction skills”.
 He explains it Juan Victores, one of the Robotics Lab researchers in the Systems Engineering and Automation Department at UC3M.

-In fact, the first activity carried out within this research was to instruct TEO.
+In fact, the first activity carried out as part of this research was to train TEO.
 Through a simulation, the robot received indications on the specific position of each phalanx to express each element of the sign language.

 The attempt to make the robot reproduce positions and movements very similar to those performed by a human being can already be said to be largely successful.

-"The goal is to appear natural.
-Various types of neural networks have been used to achieve this adaptation.
-The mix of gestures and breadth understandable by the people who communicate with this language", clarifies the research.
+“The goal is to look natural.
+Various types of neural networks have been used to obtain this adaptation.
+The mix of gestures and breadth understandable by people who communicate with this language", clarifies the research.

-In the last test phase, the scientists verified the functioning of TEO by making it interact with real users.
-"Those who came into contact with the robot gave 80% positive feedback, a more than satisfactory answer", says another of the researchers, Jennifer J. Gago.
+In the last test phase, scientists verified how TEO works by making it interact with real users.
+“Those who came into contact with the robot gave 80% positive feedback, a more than satisfactory response”, says another of the researchers, Jennifer J. Gago.

 What TEO can do